jlgconsulting/jlg-common/README.md

 <b>Jlg.Common/</b>
 <br/>
 <br/>
-This will make Jlg.Common a distinct repository within your own project repository, so that each time you add functionality to Jlg.Common, the changes will be committed separately to Jlg.Common repository and not to your project repository.
+<i>This will make Jlg.Common a distinct repository within your own project repository, so that each time you add functionality to Jlg.Common,
+the changes will be committed separately to Jlg.Common repository and not to your project repository. </i>
 <br/>
 <br/>
 <b>3)</b>Open JlgCommon.sln, restore Nuget packages and build solution